 4. All applicable practices regarding Limited English Proficiency and Sensory Impairment must be following in accordance with Nondiscrimination and Accessibility for Individuals with Disabilities and Individuals with Limited English Proficiency, 15-100.
-In addition, the provider should consult with the Office of Deaf Services (ODS) for additional supports if needed and adhere to Provider Procedures for Referral and Reporting of Individuals with Hearing Loss, 15-111 to refer youth with hearing loss to ODS.
+In addition, the provider should consult with the Office of Deaf Services (ODS) for additional supports if needed and to refer youth with hearing loss to ODS.